postmanlabs/labs-docs/v6/postman/api_documentation/intro_to_api_documentation.md

 **Note:** you cannot link to arbitrary parts of the documentation by manually creating an ID.

-### Commenting on Documentation
+### Commenting on API Documentation

-Commenting is a new function that will help Postman users to collaborate more effectively.
-You can add comments to your API documentation to share valuable information with your colleagues.
+Commenting is a new function that will help you to collaborate more effectively by posting your comments.
+You can post comments on your API documentation to share valuable information with your colleagues.
 You can save interactions with your teammates, add information that does not fit anywhere else, and can have discussions and more.

 You can post comments on your documentation by navigating to the comments section: